Jump to page content

 At present, there is a single circuit line on double circuit lattice towers between Quoich switching station and Broadford, followed by a Trident wood pole line to Ardmore substation via the Edinbane and Dunvegan substations.
 (It appears that Quoich was originally connected to Invergarry power station via a K1201 line, but at the intersection with Fort Augustus–Fort William the line currently diverts to Fort Augustus on wood poles; the line from Invergarry power station now tees into the line to Fort William.)

-The Inveraray–Taynuilt tower types all have an “L” suffix, possibly to denote “light construction”.
-This appears to be true for this line too, if these towers are indeed T2639.
+The tower types (except DT) have an “L” suffix, possibly to denote “light construction”.

 General data